Azure/AzureDataLake/FAQ.md

 We currently have no plans to offer on-premises versions of these services.

+### Q: Does Azure Data Lake use TLS(SSL)?

+Yes.
+Azure Data Lake Store & Analytics both use HTTPS with TLS (SSL) for all network communication.

 ### Q: What network ports do ADL Store and ADL Analytics use?

-Both ADL Store and ADL Analytics use HTTPS for all communication.
+Because both ADL Store and ADL Analytics use HTTPS for all communication.
 The only port they use is port 443.

 # ADL Store